GetPageSpeed/nginx-extras-docs/docs/index.md

 No longer you have to manually compile anything when you need to update NGINX or modules.
 An update is just a `yum update` that takes seconds and no downtime whatsoever.

-We currently support all major RPM-based distros, including CentOS/RHEL version 6 through 8 inclusive, as well as Amazon Linux 2 and latest Fedora Linux.
+We currently support all major RPM-based distros, including CentOS/RHEL, as well as Amazon Linux 2 and latest Fedora Linux.

 All RHEL derivatives like Oracle Linux, AlmaLinux and Rocky Linux are supported as well.